-Altogether, the Worden Law Firm Small Nonprofit Retainer Program provides answers to most of your organization's legal questions or problems with one phone call.
-It is important to note that there are some limitations, however.
-The Retainer Program only offers advice and counsel pertaining to nonprofit legal issues.
+Worden & Carbitcher's Small Nonprofit Retainer Program provides answers to most of your organization's legal questions or problems with one phone call.
+The retainer program only offers advice and counsel pertaining to nonprofit legal issues.
 It will not cover other areas of the law.

-While the Retainer Program entitles you to guidance on these issues, it is not intended to cover representation on contested matters.
+While this program entitles you to guidance on these issues, it is not intended to cover representation on contested matters.
 Contested matters include contract disputes, lawsuits, arbitrations, mediations, and government sanctions.
-While these are areas that the nonprofit attorneys at the Worden Law Firm may be able to take on for you, it is outside of the scope of the Small Nonprofit Retainer Program.
+While these are areas that our nonprofit attorneys may be able to take on for you, it is outside of the scope of the Small Nonprofit Retainer Program.

 Admission into the Small Nonprofit Retainer Program only costs $500 per month.